PhD, APRN, WHNP-BC

 the National Hartford Center of Geriatric Nursing Excellence.
 She has a passion for promoting successful aging among older adults.
 She is involved with several research studies, has multiple publications in peer reviewed journals, and speaks locally and nationally on long term care and aging issues.

 Ayasha was born and raised in Little Rock, Arkansas.
 She attended the University of Arkansas at Fayetteville for her Bachelor’s degree in nursing, then attended the University of Arkansas for Medical Sciences, where she received her Master’s degree as a nurse practitioner and PhD in nursing research.

 Ayasha currently resides in Little Rock with her husband, Rodney.
-Ayasha has a 14-year-old son, two step children, and now two grandchildren.
+Ayasha has a 14-year-old son, two step children, and three grandchildren.
 Ayasha enjoys Barre workouts, the beach and loves to be with her family.

 Vice President of Clinical Operations

 MSN, APRN, FNP-BC

 Stacey Pannell is Integrated Care Professional’s Clinical Director for the States of Mississippi and Louisiana where she devotes her time and energy to Advanced Practice Registered Nurses providing care in long-term facilities.
 She serves as first point-of-contact for any issues that arise in the facilities ICP serves in these states ensuring facility satisfaction.

 She began her nursing career in 1993 after graduating from the University of Mississippi as a Sigma Theta Tau honoree.